steckdenis/threadripper-monitor/README.md

 - Currently, this program only runs on Linux.
 Reading system information (CPU use and power consumption) on Windows is much harder, and there are already plenty of programs that do that on Windows.
 - The CPU topology is detected by reading `/proc/cpuinfo` and matching the name of the CPU.
 Future CPUs will need this program to be updated.
+- This program assumes that SMT is available and used.
+As such, it does not support the low-end Ryzen 1st gen processors without SMT
+- APUs are not yet supported.
+Some simple changes should be enough to add support for them, as they are basically dies with only one CCX.